 Method of administration

 Dexdor should be administered by healthcare professionals skilled in the management of patients requiring intensive care or in the anaesthetic management of patients in the operating room.
-It must be administered only as a diluted intravenous infusion using a controlled infusion device
+It must be administered only as a diluted intravenous infusion using a controlled infusion device.

 Preparation of solution